stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 Prerequisites: 3rd Level Spells and Pact of the Blade You can attack with your pact weapon twice, instead of once, whenever you take the Attack action on your turn.

-### Tomb of Levistus
-Prerequisites: 3rd Level Spells
-As a reaction when you take damage, you can entomb yourself in ice, which melts away at the end of your next turn.
-You gain 10 temporary hit points per warlock level, which take as much of the triggering damage as possible.
-Immediately after you take the damage, you gain vulnerability to fire damage, your speed is reduced to 0, and you are incapacitated.
-These effects, including any remaining temporary hit points, all end when the ice melts.

-Once you use this invocation, you can’t use it again until you finish a short or long rest.

 ### Trickster's Escape
 Prerequisites: 4th Level Spells